DontBelieveTheByte/dontbelievethebyte.github.com/_posts/2014-12-19-clean-code.md

 when and what to comment, proving that most of the time commenting is a failure to express yourself in code when you should just be writing self-documenting code that reads like a story.

+It's easy for the author to demonstrate what constitutes bad code, you may recognize some of the things you do but it's comforting that he also gives you the remedies.

 It also makes you think about how to organize your components, what constitutes a function, how big a class should be, etc.

 Classic principles of good object oriented programming are showcased not in an abstract ideals but demonstrated with clear examples.